 Your waiting for a lactation appointment.
 If you have been dealing with latch problems that are causing you pain but you can't get in to see an IBCLC or other breastfeeding specialist for a few days, or even weeks, a nipple shield is a great temporary solution.
 It can give you the relief you need and allow your nipples to heal while you wait to diagnose and then fix the issues your baby may be struggling with.
 This is the best nipple shield and is perfect for this because other shields can cause baby to become dependent on the shield and weaning can be difficult but the natural connection shield reduces this possibility.

 If you decide to go ahead and start using a nipple shield it’s important to make sure you use the nipple shield the right way.

 Here are some great tips to help you with using a nipple shield too.

 No matter the reason you start using a nipple shield you’ll likely eventually want to wean from them.
-Weaning baby off nipple shields can be frustrating and take time but this nipple shield weaning kit can be a huge help.
+If you chose a traditional full coverage nipple shield, weaning baby off nipple shields can be frustrating and take time but this nipple shield weaning kit can be a huge help.